 Who doesn’t remember graduating let’s say five, ten, even twenty years ago?
 You strutted off that stage, throwing your cap in the air in celebration – no more late nights in the library, stacks of highlighted note cards, and begging your professors for extra credit, hooray!

-Just when you thought your testing days were over, your new boss demands that you take and pass the Google AdWords exam to become an AdWords Certified Professional.
-Yikes...your stomach starts to rumble, and your testing anxiety rushes back from the dorm room you buried it in.
+Just when you thought your testing days were over, your new boss demands that you take and pass the Google AdWords exam to become a Google AdWords Certified Professional.
+Yikes…your stomach starts to rumble, and your testing anxiety rushes back from the dorm room you buried it in.

 Take a deep breath!
 I’ve been there, and it isn’t too bad.
 As an alumni of WordStream’s Customer Success team, I went through this very process when I was hired back in 2013.
 I can still remember the endless tension built up in my shoulders during my first two weeks of studying this previously unheard of concept called search marketing.

 For many, including every customer-facing employee at WordStream, becoming Google AdWords Certified is a critical part of the job.

 If you’re looking to get certified, you’ve come to the right place!
 Since I’m an old dog with no new tricks, I’ve interviewed three of our newer Customer Success Specialists to give you the low-down on how to prep for and pass the AdWords Exam on your first try.

 The Google AdWords Certification Exam is a series of two examinations, which upon passing grants you your AdWords Certification.
 One of these online, multiple-choice exams must be the Google AdWords Fundamentals, plus another one of your choosing from the list below:

 Luckily, the exam is free of charge, but there is a time restriction.
 The Google AdWords Fundamental Exam is comprised of 100 questions with an allotment of 120 minutes to complete the examination.
 The additional exams allot only 70 questions with 90 minutes to complete the examination.